Free Dental Care on Sunday, May 22nd

-Baltimore, May 03, 2022 (GLOBE NEWSWIRE) -- Porter Dental, in partnership with dental practice support organization Benevis, is proud to announce its support of the seventh annual Sharing Smiles Day on Sunday, May 22, 2022.
+San Antonio, May 03, 2022 (GLOBE NEWSWIRE) -- Topaz Dentistry & Braces, in partnership with dental practice support organization Benevis, is proud to announce its support of the seventh annual Sharing Smiles Day on Sunday, May 22, 2022.
 Sharing Smiles Day is a volunteer event that provides a free day of dental care to uninsured children and their families.

 Previously, Sharing Smiles Day has provided dental relief to over 2,000 uninsured patients across 16 states.
-This year, volunteer doctors and staff from Porter Dental and its partner dental offices will participate in the free day of dental care for uninsured and underinsured children.
+This year, volunteer doctors and staff from Topaz Dentistry & Braces and its partner dental offices will participate in the free day of dental care for uninsured and underinsured children.
 Dr. Jane Whang, DDS, Regional Director of Clinical from Benevis, said, “This is a big day for our entire company.
 Our doctors, hygienists, and other team members are driven by our mission and committed to providing access to dental care.”

 Tooth decay is the most common chronic disease among U.S. children, five times as prevalent as asthma, and is one of the nation’s greatest unmet children’s health needs, especially in low-income, minority, and rural communities.
 “Tooth decay is one of the leading health concerns for children in the U.S. today, and this is a way Benevis and our partners can help,” shared Dr. Brad Bryan, DMD, VP of Clinical Operations for Benevis.